paug/android-makers-2022/data/faq.md

 ### If I have COVID-19 symptoms, can I still come to the event?

-No. If you are showing any signs of COVID-19 (fever, cough, tiredenes, loss of smell) then we ask you to please not attend the event to avoid spreading the virus to others.
+No. If you are showing any signs of COVID-19 (fever, cough, fatigue, loss of smell) then we ask you to please not attend the event to avoid spreading the virus to others.

 ### What are the circumstances under which the event will be cancelled?